Let’s Start at the Beginning

 You just might need to pull your head out of your ass to see it.

-Granted, she may not look the same as she did then, but neither do you asshole.
+Granted, they may not look the same as they did back then, but neither do you.
 And that’s not the point.
-You’re both going to age and change, a lot.
-So get over it.
-But underneath it all will always be those same two people who fell in love with each other in the beginning.
+You’re both going to age and change A LOT, so get over it.
+Underneath it all though will still be those same two people who fell in love with each other in the beginning .
 The same two people who saw something in each other in the beginning.
 Who saw something worth holding onto.
 Something you wanted to keep all to yourself.

-And don’t think that other people didn’t see those things (in her) too.
-That they didn’t want to be with her too, but that she saw something in you instead.
+And don’t think that other people didn’t/don’t see those things too.
+That they didn’t want to be with them as well, but that they saw something in you instead.
 Something you probably haven’t lived up to.

-So stop taking her for granted just because she’s with you.
+So stop taking them for granted just because they’re with you.

-If you want to keep her and keep that excitement going after the first date, you need to find a way to see her like you did then again.
+If you want to keep that person, and keep that excitement going after the first date, you need to find a way to see them like you did the first time again.
 Because I guarantee others still do.

-You need to find a way to fall in love with her again; with what you saw in her again.
-Find a way to be that man she hoped you would be.
+You need to find a way to fall in love with them again; with what you saw in them again.
+Find a way to be the person they hoped you would be.
 Not again (because you probably never were), but for the first time and for the rest of time.

 It’s all there.